CAGR Calculator

 CAGR, or Compound Annual Growth Rate, is a financial metric used to measure the average annual growth rate of an investment over a specific period.
 The Compound Annual Growth Rate (CAGR) is a more precise way to measure an investment's performance than just looking at the total return.
 This is due to the fact that CAGR is a consistent rate of return that considers the reinvestment of an investment's profits year after year.
+The CAGR calculator is a useful tool for any trader who wants to easily estimate the gains and growth rate of their investments over some time.

 To calculate CAGR, the following variables are required: the beginning value (or present value), the ending value, and the number of years (N).
 The following CAGR formula is used to calculate the values: